Significant Other (album): Commercial performance

-Significant Other climbed to No. 1 on the Billboard 200, selling 643,874 copies in its first week of release.
+Significant Other debuted at No. 1 on the Billboard 200, selling 643,874 copies in its first week of release.
 In its second week of release, the album sold an additional 335,000 copies.
 The band promoted the album by appearing at Woodstock 1999 and headlining the year's Family Values Tour.
 Durst directed music videos for the songs "Re-Arranged" and "N 2 Gether Now".

 Controversy

 Violent action sprang up during and after Limp Bizkit's performance at Woodstock 1999, including fans tearing plywood from the walls during a performance of the song "Break Stuff".
 Several sexual assaults were reported in the aftermath of the concert.
 Durst stated during the concert, "People are getting hurt.
 Don't let anybody get hurt.
 But I don't think you should mellow out.
 That's what Alanis Morissette had you motherfuckers do.
 If someone falls, pick 'em up.
 We already let the negative energy out.
 Now we wanna let out the positive energy".
 Durst later stated in an interview, "I didn't see anybody getting hurt.
 You don't see that.
 When you're looking out on a sea of people and the stage is twenty feet in the air and you're performing, and you're feeling your music, how do they expect us to see something bad going on?"
 Claypool told the San Francisco Examiner, "Woodstock was just Durst being Durst.
 His attitude is 'no press is bad press', so he brings it on himself.
 He wallows in it.
 Still, he's a great guy."

 Durst saw the band as being scapegoated for the event's controversy.
 He later stated that the promoters of Woodstock '99 were at fault for booking his band, due to their reputation for raucous performances.
 While the performance was the subject of much controversy, the violence did not affect sales of Significant Other.
 The video for "Re-Arranged" would refer to the controversy, with the band being subjected to a fictitious court trial over the events of the concert.